GilchristTech/interbuilder/README.md

 ## Spec JSON Properties (Props)

-Build specifications can be defined in JSON.
-Interbuilder uses these to build a pipeline, prior to running.
+Build specifications can be defined in JSON or YAML.
+Interbuilder uses these to build a concurrent process and file pipeline prior to running.

 ### `example.spec.json`
 ```json